haakonStrand/AI-webscraper/README.md

 electricityPrice.getColorForPrice()
 ```
-After running the `electricityPrice.getColorForPrice()` function, you will be able to get the rgb values by typing
+After running the `electricityPrice.getColorForPrice()` function, you will be able to get the rgb values by calling the 'getRGB()' function

 ```
-# Red
-electricityPrice.red
-# Green
-electricityPrice.green
-# Blue
-electricityPrice.blue
+RGB_color = getRGB() # Returns a tuple containing rgb values (red,green,blue)
 ```